LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Tutorials.md

 To create a product system, we first need a place in the project where to put it.
 For this, we use databases.

-- Click the `New Database` button, this will open a popup.
+- Click the `New Database...` button, this will open a popup.
 - In the window, fill in the name _'first lca tutorial'_, confirm.
 - We now see the new database in the `Databases` table on the left.